Key Takeaways

 Can Dogs Eat Ice Cream?

-In small amounts and without added toppings or chocolate, ice cream can be an occasional treat for dogs.
-However, even plain ice cream should not be given too often as it contains a lot of sugar which can lead to excessive weight gain in your pup.
+In small amounts and without added toppings or chocolate, yes.
+But even plain ice cream shouldn’t be given too often as it contains a lot of sugar which can lead to excessive weight gain in your pup.
 Additionally, some ingredients used in making ice cream may be dangerous for dogs such as xylitol which can cause a severe drop in blood sugar and even liver failure.

 Similar Posts: